wvulibraries/developer_onboarding/README.md

 Atom is a great choice as it is open-source and free.
 It is built on web technologies (i.e. HTML, CSS, and JS).
 There are extensive plugins / often under rapid and perhaps volatile development.
+Atom is also cross platform, available on Linux, Mac, and Windows.

 Sublime Text is under active development but is not open-source nor free.
 We can get a license if you are interested.
 There are extensive plugins.

 Notepad++ is a syntax highlighting text editor for Windows.

 ### Font

 Font is an often over looked piece of your development enviornment.
 Be sure to choose a monospaced, serif, font.

 * [10 Programming Fonts](http://hivelogic.com/articles/top-10-programming-fonts/)
 * [Programming Fonts](http://programmingfonts.org/)